tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/2/LessonPlan.md

 Comment to students that once the data is loaded, the next step is to create the linear regression model.
 The process starts with some initial configurations as follows:

 * The training and testing data should be stored in an Amazon S3 bucket, so a variable to store the name of the bucket we created before is defined.
-Set the `bucket` variable to the name of the private bucket you created before, e.g. `sm-models-20200330-1244`.
+Set the `bucket` variable to the name of the private bucket you created previously, e.g. `sm-models-20200330-1244`.

   ```python
   bucket = "sagemaker-bucket-name-here"